 - Is it a prepaid or gift card?
 These are often associated with suspicious activity.
 On the other hand, corporate or travel and expense cards are typically trustworthy.

 If you’re trying to decide whether or not to refund a transaction that you believe might be fraudulent, it’s usually best to trust your instincts and wait to provide your products or services until you feel confident that the transaction is legitimate.
-A good place to start is with the customer—you can try to contact them directly to confirm the details associated with the transaction.
+A good place to start is with the customer – you can try to contact them directly to confirm the details associated with the transaction, or verify phone and email information through third-party sites.
 Fraudulent transactions typically do not have valid contact information associated with them, so it's an effective first step in deciding how to proceed.

 If you are unable to contact the customer or you have confirmed your suspicion that the transaction is fraudulent, we suggest that you issue a void or refund to reduce the likelihood of chargebacks.
 You can also file a complaint with your local police department or the Internet Crime Complaint Center.